PREVENT type 2 diabetes and AVOID kidney damage

 People with diabetes are three times more likely to develop kidney damage

-Diabetes and kidney damage was the focus of the National Diabetes Week campaign in 2010.
+Diabetes and kidney damage is the focus of this year’s National Diabetes Week campaign.

 If you have diabetes you may develop complications including kidney damage, heart disease or stroke, and in some cases blindness or limb amputation.

 Key facts about diabetes and kidney damage